clausejs/clausejs/packages/clausejs/README.md

 Alpha.

 - Most core functions of Clause have gone through many iterations of bug fixing and are stablizing.
-- Some aspects of the implementation, such as object models are still subject to change based on [developer feedback](/../../issues/).
+- Some design aspects, especially API interfaces are still subject to change based on [developer feedback](/../../issues/).
 - Feedback and suggestions [are welcome](https://github.com/clausejs/clausejs/issues/new).

 ## Quick Examples